jkimblad/np-schedulability-analysis/README.md

 Without the job abort action specified in [examples/abort.actions.csv](examples/abort.actions.csv), the workload can indeed miss deadlines and is thus unschedulable.

+### AER job sets

+To analyse a job set which adheres to the AER (3-phase) model use the `-i AER` option.
+This defaults to assume a single-core architecture.
+To specify more than one core use the `-m` option in combination.

+The AER analysis puts some additional constraints on format of the input.
+The ID's of the jobs are used to identify whether a job is the Acquisition phase or the Restitution phase.
+Even ID*'s represent jobs that are Acquisition phases and odd ID's represent jobs that are Restitution phases.

 ## Output Format

 The output is provided in CSV format and consists of the following columns: